 The FDA maintains that extended wear contact lenses be worn for no more than seven days.
 Despite that recommendation, many, if not most eye care practitioners have determined that any overnight wearing of contact lenses was just too risky, and they’ve been encouraging patients to always remove their contacts before going to sleep, even if the lenses were FDA-approved for extended wear.

 If you’ve heard it once you’ve heard it a thousand times: UV rays are bad for your eyes.
 Luckily, there’s a simple solution – SUNGLASSES!
 In short, sunglasses, but especially polarized sunglasses, can block up to 100% of UV light.
 It doesn’t get easier than that!
 And don’t forget the little ones.
 No matter what your age, your eyes can still suffer damage from UV light so make sure both you and your kids are wearing shades.

-Screen time seems like it’s almost the only time nowadays with kids between 8- and 12-years old averaging almost 5-hours of screen time per day, and adults still average at least 2-hours per day assuming they’re not working on computer or smartphone all day long.
+Screen time seems like it’s almost the only time nowadays with kids between 8- and 12 years old averaging almost 5 hours of screen time per day, and adults still average at least 2 hours per day assuming they’re not working on a computer or smartphone all day long.
 That’s a lot of exposure to digital blue light.
 Blue light is emitted from all handheld electronic devices, desktop and laptop computers, and televisions.
 It is the shortest and highest energy wavelength of visible light and can cause significant damage to many parts of the eye.
 Long story short, cut back on screen time to protect your vision.